acolorado1/assignment2/README.md

 ## DESCRIPTION:

-RankBasedTest is a script that takes a STRING.txt file format and a .gmt file format and generates two lists of edge counts from two networks and uses a rank based statistical test, specifically the Wilcoxon signed rank test, to calculate a p-value that describes whether the two
+RankBasedTest is a script that takes a STRING.txt database file format and a .gmt file format and generates two lists of edge counts from two networks and uses a rank based statistical test, specifically the Wilcoxon signed rank test, to calculate a p-value that describes whether the two